wire2coder/mgt8801-gat/exam2_review.md

 5. **Long lead times**: Functional products typically don't have long lead times because their stable demand allows for better planning and supply chain optimization.

+## Week 2 (medium term decision)
+what is Kanban?

+what is 'push' and 'pull' system?